 The Audit Committee is chaired by Gillian Davies and its other member is Bruce Weatherill who are deemed to have recent and relevant financial expertise.

 The Remuneration Committee will review the performance of the executive Directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
-Under its terms of reference, it is required to meet twice a year and is responsible for ensuring that the executive Directors, officers and other key employees are fairly rewarded (which extends to all aspects of remuneration) for their individual contribution to the overall performance of the Group.
+Under its terms of reference, it is required to meet twice a year and is responsible for ensuring that the executive Directors, officers and other key employees are fairly rewarded (which extends to all aspects of remuneration) for their individual contribution to the overall performance of the Company.

 The Remuneration Committee is chaired by Julian Pancholi and its other member is Gillian Davies.